anshulgoel27/WinValgrind/README.md

 2.)
 Edit the generated config.xml.

   --> Set the monitor type.
-  Note: Currently only "HANDLE" type monitor is supported.
+  Note: Currently only "HANDLE" & "MEMORY" type monitor is supported.

   --> Add the symbol path of the application you want to monitor.